demisto/demisto-py/README.md

 tox -l
 ```

-Then setup dev virtual envs for both python 2 and 3 (will also install all necessary requirements):
+Then setup dev virtual envs for python 3 (will also install all necessary requirements):

 ```bash
 tox --devenv py37